oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 type: awareness
 ---

-This tutorial is part of the enterprise-ready workshop series.
+This tutorial is part of the on-demand workshop series.
 In this workshop, you'll enhance the base Todo application by creating an automated report using Okta's no-code Workflows platform.

 {% include toc.md %}